 All bicycle tires are tested on a rolling resistance test machine with a 77 cm drum and a DC electric motor.
 The drum is covered with diamond plate to simulate an average road surface.

-Measurements are taken with an Arduino microcontroller and special software.
-The Arduino calculates the average power required to keep the drum at 200 RPM over a period of 30 seconds.
-Using a microcontroller to measure input power results in a very accurate measurement.
+Measurements are taken with an Arduino microcontroller equipped with custom software and hardware.
+Our setup calculates the average power required to keep the drum at a set speed for a period of 30 seconds.
+Using our custom setup to measure input power results in a very accurate measurement.

-After a warm-up period of 30 minutes, this test is run three times.
-I then calculate the average of these three runs.
-After a correction for the electric motor efficiency and subtraction of the power required to spin the drum and wheel to 200 RPM, the result is the rolling resistance of the tire.
+After a warm-up period of 30 minutes, three measurements are taken.
+We then calculate the average of these three runs.
+After a correction for the electric motor efficiency and subtraction of the power required to spin the drum and wheel to the set speed, the result is the rolling resistance of the tire.